 What is bruxism?

 Because bruxism happens while you are sleeping, you have no control over this, and it can be damaging.
 Bruxism is not good for your teeth and jaw.
-Bruxism can cause teeth fracture, tooth loosening, or tooth loss.
+Bruxism can cause tooth fractures, tooth loosening, or tooth loss.
 Chronic bruxism can also cause severe tooth attrition.
-If the loss of tooth structure continues, it can lead to severe teeth sensitivity necessitating root canal and crown in multiple teeth.
+If the loss of tooth structure continues, it can lead to severe tooth sensitivity necessitating root canals and crowns in multiple teeth.
 Not just teeth, bruxism can also cause pain and discomfort in your TMJ.

 Causes of Bruxism

 There are no exact known causes for bruxism but it is thought to be precipitated or exacerbated by stress and anxiety

 - Stress and anxiety.
 Stress also leads to the over-production of gastric acid and reflux.
 This in turn erodes enamel.